pluribus-one/mdr-ra/README.md

 ## Operating System

-The reference operating system for the automated setup of the environment specified by the source files contained in this repository is the server edition of Ubuntu 24.04 LTS.
-Users are strongly encouraged to install the operating system within a dedicated virtual machine, in order to provide better isolation from other applications and users in the local network and simplify deployment and maintenance steps.
+The recommended operating system for the automated environment setup, as outlined by the source files in this repository, is the server edition of [Ubuntu 24.04 LTS](https://ubuntu.com/download/server).
+It is highly advised that users install this operating system in a dedicated virtual machine to enhance isolation from other applications and users on the local network, as well as to streamline deployment and maintenance processes.

 ## Deployment Criteria